nicholasgower/PlanetsLib/README.md

 ## Science & Technologies

 * `PlanetsLib.get_child_technologies(tech_name)` — Returns a list of the names of all technologies that have `tech_name` as a prerequisite.
+* `PlanetsLib.sort_science_pack_names(science_pack_names_table)` — Sorts the given list of science pack names (strings expected) by the `order` fields of the corresponding prototypes, or by their names if an `order` field does not exist.
+    * This is useful for defining the inputs of labs because (unlike in Factoriopedia) science packs displayed in labs aren't ordered by the `order` field.

 #### Tech tree adjustments

 * `PlanetsLib.excise_tech_from_tech_tree(tech_name)` — Seamlessly removes a technology from the tech tree by making all its dependencies depend instead on the technology's prerequisites.
 In addition, `hidden = true` is set on the technology.
 * `PlanetsLib.excise_recipe_from_tech_tree(recipe_name)` — Removes this recipe from all technologies, and if this would cause any technology to have zero effects, the technology is excised using `PlanetsLib.excise_tech_from_tech_tree`.
 * `PlanetsLib.excise_effect_from_tech_tree(effect)` — Similar to `excise_recipe_from_tech_tree`, but any effect can be passed.
 Example: `PlanetsLib.excise_effect_from_tech_tree({ type = "unlock-quality", quality = "uncommon" })`

-#### Labs

-Unlike in Factoriopedia, science packs in labs aren't ordered by the `order` field.
-PlanetsLib orders the science packs in the vanilla labs in `data-final-fixes` for tidiness.
-Modded labs can set `planetslib_sort_sciences` to `true` on their prototype to have PlanetsLib sort them too.
+* `PlanetsLib.add_science_packs_from_vanilla_lab_to_technology(technology)` — Adds all science packs that the vanilla lab have slots for to the unit of the given technology.
+Can be useful when defining endgame technologies.

-#### Defining endgame technologies
+#### Biolab

-Setting `planetslib_ensure_all_packs_from_vanilla_lab` on any technology to true will ensure the technology contains all science packs present in the base lab.
-This is useful for defining new endgame technologies.

-By default, PlanetsLib sets this field to `true` on the promethium science pack technology.
-This is currently the only game-related change made by the library itself, and means that players complete each vanilla planet before proceeding to the endgame.
-If you disagree with this change, please comment in Discord.
+Because modders often forget about the Biolab, PlanetsLib mirrors all science packs from the vanilla lab to the Biolab in `data-final-fixes`.

 ## Subgroups